Jack-Dane/wordle-solver/README.md

 # wordle-solver
 A web driver application that will solve Wordle.

+## Prerequisite
+* Has only been tested on a linux machine.
+* Needs to have vinagre installed. `apt install vinagre`

 ## How to setup
 1. Clone the repository `git clone git@github.com:Jack-Dane/worlde-solver.git`
 2. Change into the created directory `cd wordle-solver`